mmaleki92/realpython/f_strings.md

 ## Joining Strings And Integers

-When you try to join a string and a number with the `+` operator causes a `TypeError` because `+` doesn't support combining int and str types:
+Trying to join a string and a number with the `+` operator causes a `TypeError` because `+` doesn't support combining int and str types:
 ```python
 >>> name = "Jack"
 >>> score = 95